StevenBlack/intl/readme.md

 <td><strong>The language of native VFP services will vary with the localized language of VFP.</strong></td>
 <td><ul>
 <li>
-<p><em><strong>Some services come from Visual FoxPro</strong></em>, so their display language varies with the localized version of vfp.
-For example, dialogs like GETFILE() and LOCFILE() are vfp dialogs and, aside from parameters you can pass, these dialogs will appear in English on English versions of vfp.</p>
+<p><em><strong>Some services come from Visual FoxPro</strong></em>, so their display language varies with the localized version of VFP.
+For example, dialogs like GETFILE() and LOCFILE() are VFP dialogs and, aside from parameters you can pass, these dialogs will appear in English on English versions of VFP.</p>
 </li>
 </ul></td>
 </tr>